-3.2.5 Validation of authority
+3.2.5.
+Validation of authority

-OV order via public web form or via using selfservice software

-Telia CA verifies that the administrative contact person defined in the certificate application is employed by the Subscriber.
+or authority Telia CA verifies that the administrative contact person defined in the certificate application is employed by the Subscriber.
 This is verified by calling the contact person via the Subscriber PBX number or by making a phone call to other verified number(s) in the organisation, which is looked up from a directory maintained by a trusted party.
 Authorization of the administrative and technical contact persons may also be based on attorney letter or FullTLS agreement from the actual Subscriber.
 In that case CA will verify the origin of the authorization document by verification phone call.
 CA will always verify that the Subscriber's administrative contact person approves the subscriber agreement at least once including information about Subscriber responsibilities, Company details, authorised Certificate Approvers and all relevant subject or domain values allowed in the TLS certificates.
 In online service the agreement details are available to him/her online in the CA web pages so that the agreement can be modified at any time.
-In non-authenticated TLS web order all order details are verified each time by CA.

-In online mode the authenticated administrative contact person may be authorised by CA to approve further additions to the TLS contract (e.g. who can be Certificate Requester or Certificate Approver in the Company or if new domains are requested from CA).
-All authenticated and authorised contact persons are allowed to make TLS certificates but only in the limits of the pre-verified values and individual role.
-Data expiration time limits specified by CA/Browser Forum are utilized in all pre-verified values.

-Authentication is based on secure combination of client certificates, SMS-OTP and weblinks with unique hash values.
+In non-authenticated TLS web order all order details are verified each time by CA. In online mode the authenticated administrative contact person may be authorised by CA to approve further additions to the TLS contract (e.g. who can be Certificate Requester or Certificate Approver in the Company or if new domains are requested from CA).
+All authenticated and authorised contact persons are allowed to make TLS certified by CA/Browser Forum are utilized in all pre-verified values.
+Authentication is based on secure combination of SMS-OTP and weblinks with unique hash values.
+Telia verifies host domain name/IP address ownership or control of those by using methods listed in the BR.

-In internal Telia requests the authorization may be based on Employee register and authentication may be based on Telia email accounts.
-CA verifies that both technical and administrative contact persons are using approved Applicant company email addresses/domains and both persons are active employees of Telia Group according to the employee register and at least one representative is employee of Telia group and not an external worker.

-DV order via public web form or via using self-service software.

-DV order via public Telia verifies host domain name/IP address ownership or control of those by using methods listed in the BR.

-Seal order via web form

 Telia verifies that the administrative contact person defined in the certificate application is employed by the Subscriber by calling the contact person via the Subscriber's PBX number or by making a call to some other verified number in the organisation, which is looked up from a directory maintained by a trusted party.
 Authorization of the administrative and technical contact persons may also be based on attorney letter or Full TLS agreement from the actual Subscriber.
 In that case CA will verify the origin of the authorization document by verification phone call.
 In addition Applicant representative identity is verified using a strong identity proofing, based on a face-to-face meeting with the representative of the Applicant, or on a procedure that provides an equivalent assurance (e.g. by means of a secure video communication or using nationally accepted authentication (e.g. Telia Tunnistus identification) where face-to-face authentication has been a prerequisite or using trusted partner to do the same on behalf of Telia).
 CA will always verify that the Subscriber's administrative contact person approves the subscriber agreement at least once including information about Subscriber responsibilities, private key storage solution and Company details.
 In Seal certificate web order all order details are verified each time by CA.